replikativ/hasch/README.md

 # Upcoming stable version 0.3.0

 A library to consistently crypto-hash [edn](https://github.com/edn-format/edn) data structures on Clojure and ClojureScript with SHA-512.
-The main motivation is that commutative data structures like maps, sets and records are not hashed in order as was the case with e.g. hashing a simple sequential serialisation, but have the same hash value independent of order.
+The main motivation is that commutative data structures like maps, sets and records are not hashed in order as was the case with e.g. hashing a simple sequential serialisation, but have the same hash value independant of order.
 That way Clojure value semantics with `edn` are retained.
 UTF-8 is supported for strings, symbols and keywords.
-Beyong this tagged literals are supported in a generic runtime independant fashion and platform-neutral encoding (atm. between JVM and JavaScript) is taken care of.
+Beyond this tagged literals are supported in a generic runtime independant fashion and platform-neutral encoding (atm. between JVM and JavaScript) is taken care of.
 You can then create UUID5 (using SHA-512) from it.
 Alternatively you can use your own hash function, but this is not standardized and hence beyond the spec.

 ## Motivation